 (d) Providing for public participation in strategic environmental assessment;

-(e) Integrating by these means environmental, including health, concerns into measures and instruments designed to further sustainable development.
+(e) Integrating by these means environmental, including health, cultural heritage and socio-economic concerns into measures and instruments designed to further sustainable development.

 4. Article 5 of the Protocol states that each Party shall establish whether particular plans or programmes are likely to have significant environmental, including health, effects.
 Stages and tasks of an ensuing strategic environmental assessment procedure consist of scoping, preparation of an environmental report, public participation, consultation with environmental and health authorities, transboundary consultations and decision-making.
 Significant environmental, including health, effects of the implementation of the plans and programmes, adopted under article 11 of the Protocol shall be monitored by each Party.